Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Conclusions

 \section{Conclusions}

-We conducted an empirical investigation on the use of static analysis tools in open-source embedded software.
-We found that there are many free plug-and-play static analysis tools that can be integrated into analysis workflows, but that most of them do not perform well on embedded software. \textit{However,~\codeql{} is effective}.
-With minimal engineering cost, we configured and ran it on~\numrepos{} popular embedded software projects on GitHub.
-We found \numalldefects defects (with a false positive rate of only \codeqlfpperc), \numallconfirmeddefects of which have been confirmed.
-This includes \numconfirmedsecdefects defects that are security vulnerabilities such as crashes and memory corruption.
-The primary difficulty we observed in the process was configuring diverse build systems, but this took minimal engineering effort per project.
+We evaluated the usage and effectiveness of \ac{SAST} in \ac{EMBOSS}.
+Across~\numrepos{} open-source embedded software projects, the \codeql{} \ac{SAST} tool found \numalldefects defects (with a false positive rate of \codeqlfpperc), \numallconfirmeddefects of which have been confirmed.
+These included \numconfirmedsecdefects defects that were security vulnerabilities such as crashes and memory corruption.
+False positives were mainly caused by a few outlier \codeql rules and projects.
+For the majority of repositories studied, the false positive rates were low.
+We also raised pull requests to incorporate our \codeql{} workflows as part of \ac{EMBOSS} \ac{CI} pipeline, out of which~\nummergedworkflows{} (\percmergedwfactiverepos{} (Active) and \nummergedworkflowsperc{} (Total)) are already accepted.
 We conclude that the current generation of static analysis tools, exemplified by~\codeql{}, has overcome concerns about false positives and can be easily incorporated into embedded software projects.
-If engineers adopted these tools, many security vulnerabilities would be prevented. \textit{Future research should continue to push the bounds of vulnerability discovery, but effort must be made to promote adoption.}
+If engineers adopted these tools, many security vulnerabilities would be prevented. \textit{Future research should push the bounds of vulnerability discovery, but we call for efforts to promote adoption of existing tools.}